GeekHunter-Brasil/hello-world/backend-styleguide/README.md

 ### 👉 Use I18n to translate

-When writing your programs avoid using hard coded strings that will be displayed to users, this allows support for multiple languages.
-The path with translated keys is `<REP>/config/locales/<locale>`
+Avoid using hard coded strings in texts that are displayed to users.
+As the product grows to reach audiences in other countries, we need to support multiple languages.
+The path to keep the translated keys is `<REP>/config/locales/<locale>`.

 ❌ Bad